Aperture Desk Job: Plot

 Upon reaching Johnson's office, Grady reveals that he lied about organizing the meeting and that he suspects Johnson is a recluse, given that no one has seen him in years.
-Upon entering his office, it's revealed that Johnson no longer exists as a physical being—he was stricken with a terrible disease (Note: Revealed in Portal 2 to be moon rock poisoning) years prior and had his consciousness uploaded into a supercomputer designed to look like a giant statue of his head.
+Upon entering his office, it is revealed that Johnson no longer exists as a physical being—he was stricken with a terrible disease (Note: Revealed in Portal 2 to be moon rock poisoning) years prior and had his consciousness uploaded into a supercomputer designed to look like a giant statue of his head.
 Having lived this way for years, he begs the player to kill him; the player and Grady oblige by using the turret to, at first, try to destroy the head's clay shell before eventually shutting off the power supply.
 Initially, this seems to work, only for the backup power to turn Johnson back on, prompting him to fire the two.
 However, the weight of his head and damage caused by the player cause him to fall through the floor all the way to the bottom of the building.

 Months later, Grady and the player have entered into a witness protection program, having informed on Grady's loan sharks, and now go by "Gary" and "Charlie".
 The two of them still 'work' in the damaged Aperture building, with the player 'testing' toilets that simply fall off the conveyor belt into a hole in the floor caused by Johnson's falling head.
 The head, along with several other toilet turrets, is briefly given power by an advanced device created by a colony of praying mantises that infest the building, and together they perform a choir song over the closing credits.